qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_at_ignore.rst

 also did some automatic globbing when it thought that *foo* was actually a class and not a namespace.
 The effect was that *#ignore(foo)* would also ignore *foo.getBar* when this looked like an attribute reference on a class object.
-(As you can imagine the problem lies in the term “looked like”.
+(As you can imagine the problem lies in the term "looked like".
 This decision could be safely made for known classes but not for unknown symbols.
 In an unknown *foo.bar*, is *bar* a nested namespace or a class attribute?!).